-What bus and coach drivers from the UK may need to do to drive in the EU and EEA when the UK leaves the EU on 12 April 2019.
+What bus and coach drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Requirements for UK bus and coach drivers when driving abroad

 If the UK leaves the EU without a deal on 31 October 2019, you will need extra documentation to drive in the EU and EEA.

 You may also need one or more international driving permits (IDPs) to drive in the EU and EEA.

 Some of these requirements may change depending on the terms that the UK leaves the EU.
 Bookmark and revisit this web page or sign up for email alerts to stay up to date.